kool-dev/kool/docs/1-Getting-Started/4-How-it-works.md

 kool run artisan tinker
 ```

-You can pass in after kool run any options or arguments you wish to pass down the incapsulated command.
+You can pass in after kool run any options or arguments you wish to pass down the encapsulated command.

 #### Arguments to kool run <script>